jcoupon/importExtData/README.md

 ## Filter mapping

 The filter mapping helps to match the sources to the reference sources involved in the (astormetric and photometric) calibration.
-Note that if no re-calibration is run during the `emulateHscCoadd` phase, alternatively, `  --config measureCoaddSources.doMatchSources=False` can probably be set during the multiband process as well (not tested).
+Note that if no re-calibration is run during the `emulateHscCoadd` phase, alternatively, `  --config measureCoaddSources.doMatchSources=False` can probably be set during the multiband process (not tested).

 Create a new directory in `config` with the name of the camera and add the filter mapping to the reference objects: